ATR-based trailing stop strategy that flips direction when price crosses the Supertrend line.

 The most obvious Supertrend strategy is:

+In the short term, that may work however that's unlikely to be a very profitable long term strategy.
 The issue is that Supertrend is still a lagging trend-following tool.
 In a clean trend, that is fine.
 In a range, price can cross back and forth through the line repeatedly.
 That creates a string of small losses with no sustained move to recover them.
+This is why a raw Supertrend strategy often looks acceptable on a chart screenshot - almost too simple - but it doesn't fair well in a proper backtest.
+The chart highlights the big runs.
+The backtest exposes how poorly it will perform when the markets are consolidating.

 My preferred way to use Supertrend is not as a stand-alone signal generator, but as the primary trigger inside a long-biased filtered strategy.
+That long bias matters.

-If I am trading broad equity indices, one of the first things I want to establish is whether the strategy should really be trading both directions at all.
-In my experience, the most profitable use of Supertrend on indices is often on the long side, not the short side.
-Indices have a structural tendency to reward bullish trend-following more consistently than bearish trend-following, and Supertrend is fundamentally a trend tool.
-That combination makes long-only or long-biased designs a very sensible place to start.
+I'm typically trading broad equity indices.
+One of the first things I want to establish is whether the strategy should really be trading both directions at all.
+In my experience, the most profitable use of most indicators on the indices is often on the long side.
+All you need to do is look at any chart over 10+ years and you'll see the overall long bias.
+Indices have a structural tendency to reward bullish trend-following, and bearish signals on an index can easily appear during a pullback or a burst of volatility, only for price to recover and resume the broader uptrend.

-| Component | Role | Question it answers | |---|---|---| | Supertrend | Immediate bullish trend flip | Has the short-term trend state turned bullish? | | EMA | Broader trend bias | Is the broader direction supportive of longs? | | RSI | Optional momentum confirmation | Is momentum confirming the move? | | Supertrend (trailing) | Trailing stop reference | Where should the stop follow price? |
+| Component | Role | Question it answers | |---|---|---| | Supertrend | Immediate bullish trend flip | Has the short-term trend state turned bullish? | | MA | Broader trend bias | Is the broader direction supportive of longs? | | RSI | Optional momentum confirmation | Is momentum confirming the move? |

 This example uses three layers: